CChristidis/Naive-Bayes-kNN-Classifiers-Python/README.md

+# About:
-# From scratch implementations of supervised learning algorithms in python, using Kaggle's **Ghouls, Goblins, and Ghosts...
+From scratch implementations of supervised learning algorithms in python, using Kaggle's **Ghouls, Goblins, and Ghosts...
 Boo!** dataset.